-April 11th, 2000 was the last time I had the honour and privilege to hear the great, great Oscar Peterson play the piano.
-I had seen him play in Montreal back in the ’90’s and watched with silent awe and due respect as he was given an award of some sort one afternoon in Gatineau, Quebec years later, and while I should have seen him once more at a show in Ottawa that he ended up cancelling I’m happy Oscar was able to play music as late in life as he did.
+April 11th, 2000 was the last time I had the honour and privilege to hear the great, great Oscar Peterson (1925-2007) play the piano.
+I had seen him play in Montreal back in the ’90’s and I had watched with much due respect as the elder statesman accepted an award of some sort at an afternoon ceremony in Gatineau, Quebec a few years after this concert.
+And though I should have seen him play once more at a show in Ottawa (one that he ended up cancelling due to health concerns) I’m happy that Oscar was able to play music as late in life as he did.

 When Oscar Peterson was a teenager in Montreal he told his father he wanted to quit high school to practise and ultimately pursue a music career.